 - The kaya tends to "harden" a bit after refrigeration.
 There is fat in the coconut cream.
 Simply leave them to come to room temperature before serving and they'll soften

-2. If you use pandan juice instead of pandan extract, the cooking time may be a little over 10 minutes because of the extra liquid added, but it shouldn't take you too long either
+2. If you use pandan juice instead of pandan essence, the cooking time may be a little over 10 minutes because of the extra liquid added, but it shouldn't take you too long either